-Social media is disposable media.
-If you spend any time on any of the platforms you know that the lifespan of a tweet is a few minutes.
+Social media is typically disposable media.
+If you spend any time on Twitter, you know that the lifespan of a tweet is a few minutes.
 After that, it is buried in the timeline under a sea of new information.
 Facebook content has a slightly longer lifespan.
 A viral update may last a few hours or even a few days.
 But eventually, the buzz around the latest internet celebrity will die off.

 But Pinterest is different.
 The lifespan of a pin can be several months.
 Each new pin is associated with a board.
 Pinners who appreciate a new pin may come to the board to explore others in the collection.
 Every time it is repinned, it is reintroduced into the timeline and the cycle begins again.
 The longer lifespan of a pin makes it reasonable to invest in high-quality design and photography.

 This is a shopping platform.
 93% of pinners come to Pinterest to plan purchases.
 While sites like Shopify record significant traffic and sales from Pinterest, it is not just an online buying tool.
 72% of pinners also use it to decide what to buy offline.
 87% of pinners say they have purchased a product because of something they saw on Pinterest.

 While your customers fast-forward through your ads on television or skip over or hide the sponsored posts which show up in the timeline of Facebook or Twitter, they are more likely to browse those pins on Pinterest.
 Why?
 Because ads aren’t seen as ads on this platform.
 They simply look like relevant content.
 In fact, 78% of users find content provided by brands on Pinterest to be more relevant than ads and posts found on other social platforms like Facebook or Instagram.